HadeelMohamed/logtask/readme.md

-First we need to set up project ,please follow the next steps
+First we need to set up project ,please follow the next

-•	Create folder for the project
+•	Create folder for the

 •	Then clone project in it

 •	Create Database and the name should be "logparsingdb" or any name and change it from .env

 •	Place Nasalog file inside public/NASA_access_log_Jul95

 •	Rename Nasa log file to  lookup

 •	Composer Update

+•	php artisan migrate for DB or you import Db File directly to database

 •	Run the Project

-Then we  will run our urls  using Postman owe can run it local any approach you like more 1- Import file in DB by run “/uploadfiletest” when file finish importing will  message “finish “will show(Code allocate in UploadFileController)
+Then we  will run our urls  using Postman we can run it local any approach you like more

+1- Import file in DB by run “/uploadfiletest” when file finish importing will  message “finish “will show(Code allocate in UploadFileController)

-2- To return  unique visitors run “/api/json/visitors/unique” (Code allocate in ApisController) 3-To return run number of hits for each url run” “/api/json/hits” (Code allocate in ApisController) 3-To return run top hits, run” “/api/json/hits/top” (Code allocate in ApisController)
+2- To return  unique visitors run “/api/json/visitors/unique” (Code allocate in ApisController

+3-To return run number of hits for each url run” “/api/json/hits” (Code allocate in ApisController)

+3-To return run top hits, run” “/api/json/hits/top” (Code allocate in ApisController)

-Finally Here is all Scenarios tried
+**~~Finally Here is all Scenarios tried**~~

 1-First Scenario(get unique visitors)

 First run this sql query without adding any index SELECT ip , COUNT(*) As count FROM logs GROUP BY ip HAVING count = 1